 What do you need for the application process?

-Complete an enrollment application (available online or through the school office), submit any current professional testing (within the past 2 years), copies of current report cards, and a non-refundable processing fee.
+Complete an online application (available through the Admissions Portal), submit any current professional testing (within the past 2 years), copies of current report cards, and a non-refundable processing fee.

 How long does it take until we know if our student has been accepted?